Desk fixes

 Most people blame poor circulation like it’s a personal failing, which isn’t fair and also isn’t quite the mechanism.
 What’s usually happening is much more mechanical: when your feet don’t reach the floor, or your chair seat is a little too deep for your legs, the back of your knee or the underside of your thigh ends up resting against a hard edge for hours at a time.
 That pressure point sits directly over nerves and blood vessels that run close to the surface there.
 Compress them steadily enough, for long enough, and your nervous system starts sending you static instead of a clean signal — that’s the pins-and-needles.
 It’s not a circulation problem in the scary sense; it’s a “you’ve been leaning on the same half-inch of skin since 9am” problem, and it resolves the second the pressure does.

 This is also why it tends to hit shorter people and anyone in a chair that isn’t really sized for them the hardest.
 If your feet dangle, your legs aren’t distributing your weight the way they would if they were planted — more of it settles right along that seat-edge pressure line instead.
 Longer legs, taller frames, feet flat on the floor: that group mostly skips this problem entirely, which is exactly why it can feel confusing when a friend has zero idea what you’re talking about.
+I’ve watched this exact confused exchange happen in the comments section of more than one review, two people talking past each other because one of them simply has a body this problem was never going to visit.

 The fixes people try first (and why they only half-work)